Symptom checker

 'Morning after' pill (emergency contraception pill)

-The 'morning after' pill is a type of emergency contraception that can be used within a few days of unprotected sex.
-It shouldn’t be used as regular contraception.
+The 'morning after' pill is a type of emergency contraception.
+It can be used within a few days of unprotected sex to reduce the risk of pregnancy.

 Read more